CzSadykov/RecSys_collaborative_filtering/README.md

      ```
    - Make sure your data path and output path are correctly set in the `.env` file.
    - The generated embeddings should be stored as a dictionary where keys are item IDs and values are the corresponding embeddings.
+   - Example files are provided in the `cf_embeddings` folder.
+You can dive into the code to understand how to generate embeddings for your own data.

 3. Start the Filtering Service:
    - Launch the service by running the `filtering_service.py` script: